We all encounter stressful situations. Stress is your body’s automatic way of reacting when you are feeling threatened.

 Research has shown that colouring can help you when you are feeling stressed.
 Colouring relieves stress by helping you to focus on an activity that allows you to take your mind off what is worrying you.
 Colouring involves logic and creativity which when used together they change the brain waves that are affected by stress.

 Physical activity can help you take your mind off your worries, improve your body’s ability to use oxygen and improve your blood flow around your body.
-Also, exercise increases your production of endorphins which are ‘feel-good’ neurotransmitters.
+Also, exercise increases your production of Serotonin which are ‘feel-good’ hormones.

 Mindfulness helps you to be in the present moment and will help you to deal with stressful situations better.

 Making time to do something you enjoy can help you to relax and reduce your stress levels.
-Try a new hobby, something creative, journaling, caring for a pet, doing an art project, decorating, dancing or yoga.
+Try a new hobby, something creative, journaling, caring for a pet, doing an art project, have a massage, do some decorating, dancing or yoga.